maurergroup/SchNet-vdW/README.rst

 This is a repository of a SchNetPack Calculator capable to predict energies, forces, and Hirshfeld volume ratios that can subsequently be used to correct energies and forces using many-body dispersion correction or van der Waals correction.
 It is based on the Atomic Simulation Environment (ASE) and SchNetPack.
-Installation with anaconda is recommended.
+Installation with Anaconda is recommended.

 Requirements:
 1. SchNetPack
 2. ASE
 3. Libmbd

-The following installation procedure is recommended when using anaconda:
+The following installation procedure is recommended when using Anaconda:

 1. Download Anaconda (https://docs.anaconda.com/) and install the latest version (we used 3.9.7 when creating this README file):
     i. ``wget https://repo.anaconda.com/archive/Anaconda3-2021.11-Linux-x86_64.sh``